-Symptoms of a ruptured disc in the thoracic region of the spine include:
+What causes a ruptured disc in the thoracic spine?

-- Sudden onset of mid-back pain
+- Sudden onset of middle back pain

-- Radiating pain to the ribs, chest, and down the arms
+- Radiating pain to the ribs, chest and down the arms

 - Tingling and weakness in the affected area